EzJacob/FlappyBirdUnity/README.md

 6. Ensuring that when the bird hits the pipes or goes beyond the camera boundary, the bird's status changes to dead, the game freezes, and a game over UI with a play again button is displayed.

 7. I added a 'Press Space to Start' note for the player and ensured that the game remains frozen at the beginning until the user presses the spacebar for the first time.
+Additionally, I added sound effects for when the bird passes between pipes and implemented an animation for the bird's wings.

 ## Challenges Encountered: